wishihab/WeDefend/README.md

 - Folder Locker - Unlocker (using cacls everyone)
 - Harddisk Hide (using change driver letter and path - disk management)
 - Scan File RAT server (detected for unknowrat, njratv0.7, ratty all server berfore crypted)
-- File Encrypter - Decrypter AES (included extenstion change but can't opened, it's like filelock and decrypt to original for unlock) jpg,png,doc,txt,pdf,mp3,mp4,encrypted,widefend
+- File Encrypter - Decrypter AES (included extenstion change but can't open, it's like filelock and decrypt to original for unlock) jpg,png,doc,txt,pdf,mp3,mp4,encrypted,widefend
 - File Binding without executed (using commandprompt but automatically in this app)
 - Text Encrypter using AES
 - Firewall on-off (Manually)